FirstNet Authority

-The First Responder Network Authority (FirstNet) of the United States was created under the Middle Class Tax Relief and Job Creation Act of 2012 (MCTRJCA) as an independent authority within the National Telecommunications and Information Administration (NTIA).
-The purpose of FirstNet is to establish, operate, and maintain an interoperable public safety broadband network.
-To fulfill these objectives, Congress allotted $7 billion and 20 MHz of radio spectrum to build the network.
+The First Responder Network Authority, commonly known as the FirstNet Authority (or simply FirstNet), is an independent U.S. government authority established under the Middle Class Tax Relief and Job Creation Act of 2012 (MCTRJCA).
+Its mandate is to ensure the building, deployment, and operation of a nationwide interoperable broadband network for public safety (the Nationwide Public Safety Broadband Network, or NPSBN).
+Congress allotted $7 billion and 20 MHz of radio spectrum (Band 14) to the effort.